lunatictiol/go-DocuGenie/README.md

 Project Name: go-DocuGenie
 Main Language: Go
-Description: go-DocuGenie is a tool for generating summaries of Go projects.
+Description: go-DocuGenie is a tool for generating summaries of your projects.
 It can read files in various formats and generate a concise summary of the project's contents.

 Features/Tech Stack: